 Configuring the Leader Key

 To specify the leader key (KC_LEAD) we need to edit the ~/apps/keyboard/keymap/keymap.c file that we downloaded at the beginning of the article.
-When opening this file you’ll come across the keyboard layout defined like this:
+When opening this file you’ll see the keyboard layout defined like this:

-Where each row of keys on your keyboard is represented by a row in the table above and each column respectively.
+Each row of keys on your keyboard is represented by a row in the layout, and each column respectively.

-Note that there are three layers: the first (0) will be your default key layer, which when you press any key will have its behavior executed.
-The second (1) is a layer that is only activated by pressing a specific key, in this case represented by the keycode MO(1).
-And the third layer (X) is disabled.
+There are three layers: the first (0) is your default key layer.
+The second (1) is only activated by pressing a specific key, represented by the keycode MO(1).
+The third layer (X) is disabled.

 In the first layer, choose one of the keys to represent your KC_LEAD key.
-In this case I defined Caps Lock:
+I chose Caps Lock:

 Specifying the Behavior